 She sighed, following me.
 “I think you’re taking this ‘monster’ thing a little too far…”

 “I’m the monster?”
 I barked, spinning around to face her.
 “I’m not the one raping little girls!
 I’m not the one getting wasted and beating my girlfriend!
-I’m not the one that would cut a man’s throat for his wallet!
-I’m not the one selling drugs and ruining lives!
-I’m not the one bludgeoning people to death because of the color of their skin or their sexual orientation or their religion!
-I’m not doing any of the shit you see people doing on the news or in the papers!
+I’m not the one that would shoot a man to get what’s in his pockets!
+I’m not the one threatening kids into selling my drugs!
+I’m not the one bludgeoning someone into a coma because of the color of their skin or their sexuality or their religion!
 People like that, those are the fucking monsters!”